Legacy System Security: Best Practices for Enterprise IT

 How to Integrate Legacy IT Systems Into a Modern IT Security Framework

-Securing legacy systems through digital transformation doesn’t mean isolating them from the rest of your infrastructure forever.
-Integrating them into a comprehensive, modern security framework often yields better oversight and control.
+Securing legacy systems doesn’t mean isolating them from the rest of your infrastructure forever.
+Integrating them into a comprehensive, modern security framework often yields better oversight and control—and is a core component of any sustainable digital transformation roadmap.

 Assess Compatibility and Requirements

-The first step is to thoroughly assess each legacy system, identifying compatibility issues with modern tools or protocols. i3solutions can facilitate a deep-dive IT systems analysis of technical requirements, ensuring that no hidden dependencies catch you off-guard.
+The first step is to thoroughly assess each legacy system, identifying compatibility issues with modern tools or protocols. i3solutions can facilitate a deep-dive analysis of technical requirements, ensuring that no hidden dependencies catch you off-guard.
+Learn more about our IT systems analysis services and how they apply to legacy environments.

 Leverage API Gateways and Middleware